drozdmat/prompthaus/README.md

 ### 🖥️ Coworking
 - **Only 4 permanent desks** - Reserved for dedicated AI professionals
-- **Hot desks** - Drop in anytime for flexible working
+- **Hot desks** - You can also drop in anytime for flexible working (subject to availability)
-- **Dog-friendly environment** - Bring your furry coding companion

 ### Weekly Hackathons
-Every Thursday, we host 3-hour hackathons with one unique prompt challenge.
+Every Thursday at 18:00, we host hackathons with one unique prompt challenge.
 Perfect for:
 - Rapid prototyping
 - Skill development
 - Networking with fellow AI enthusiasts